If your Mac won’t go to or stay in sleep

 Apps: Apps that access a disk can keep your Mac from going to sleep.
 For example, Music accesses your disk to read the songs it plays, and DVD Player accesses the optical disc drive to play films.

 Spotlight indexing: If Spotlight is indexing your hard disk, your Mac won’t go to sleep.
-Click the Spotlight icon on the right side of the menu bar of your Mac to see if Spotlight is indexing.
+Open Spotlight to see if it’s indexing.
 Indexing can take several hours, depending on the number of files on your Mac.